Hackers News Hackers News

 Cryptographic Timing Oracle in HMAC Verification

-CVE-2026-21713 (Medium) introduces a timing side-channel in Node.js Web Cryptography HMAC verification.
-The flaw arises from using a non-constant-time memcmp() comparison when validating user-provided HMAC signatures, leaking timing information proportional to the number of matching bytes.
+A Medium-severity timing side-channel vulnerability, CVE-2026-21713, has been identified in Node.js Web Cryptography HMAC verification.
+The flaw arises from the use of a non-constant-time memcmp() function when validating user-provided HMAC signatures.
+This implementation detail leaks timing information proportional to the number of bytes that match during the comparison.

-Under high-resolution measurement conditions, this can serve as a timing oracle to infer HMAC values.
-Filip Skokan resolved this by replacing the comparison with a timing-safe primitive already available in the codebase.
+Under precise measurement conditions, this timing disparity can serve as an oracle, potentially allowing an attacker to infer HMAC values.
+Filip Skokan resolved this issue by replacing the vulnerable comparison with a timing-safe primitive already available within the codebase.

 Vulnerability Summary